 The total output DC offset voltage in any configuration and temperature will be the combination of a number of possible error terms.
-In a JFET part like the OPA656, the input bias current terms are typically quite low but are unmatched.
+In a JFET part like the OPA657, the input bias current terms are typically quite low but are unmatched.
 Using bias current cancellation techniques, more typical in bipolar input amplifiers, does not improve output DC offset errors.
 Errors due to the input bias current will only become dominant at elevated temperatures.
-The OPA656 shows the typical 2x increase in every 10°C common to JFET-input stage amplifiers.
-Using the 5pA maximum tested value at 25°C, and a 20°C internal self heating (see thermal analysis), the maximum input bias current at 85°C ambient will be $5pA \cdot 2^{(105-25)/10} = 1280pA$.
-For noninverting configurations, this term only begins to be a significant term versus the input offset voltage for source impedances > $750k\Omega$.
-This would also be the feedback-resistor value for transimpedance applications (see Figure 3) where the output DC error due to inverting input bias current is on the order of that contributed by the input offset voltage.
-In general, except for these extremely high impedance values, the output DC errors due to the input bias current may be neglected.
+The OPA657 shows the typical 2X increase in every 10°C common to JFET-input stage amplifiers.
+Using the 5pA maximum tested value at 25°C, and a 20°C internal self heating (see thermal analysis), the maximum input bias current at 85°C ambient will be 5pA • 2(105 - 25)/10 = 1280pA.
+For noninverting configurations, this term only begins to be a significant term versus the input offset voltage for source impedances > $750k\Omega$ .
+This would also be the feedback resistor value for transimpedance applications (Figure 3) where the output DC error due to inverting input bias current is on the order of that contributed by the input offset voltage.
+In general, except for these extremely high-impedance values, the output DC errors due to the input bias current may be neglected.

 After the input offset voltage itself, the most significant term contributing to output offset voltage is the PSRR for the negative supply.
-This term is modeled as an input offset voltage shift due to changes in the negative power-supply voltage (and similarly for the +PSRR).
-The high-grade test limit for -PSRR is 62dB.
-This translates into 1.59mV/V input offset voltage shift = $10^{(-62/20)}$.
-In the worst case, a ±0.38V (±7.6%) shift in the negative supply voltage shift.
-Since this is comparable to the tested limit of ±0.6mV input offset voltage, a careful control of the negative supply voltage is required.
-The +PSRR is tested to a minimum value of 74dB.
-This translates into $10^{(-74/20)} = 0.2$ mV/V sensitivity for the input offset voltage to positive power supply changes.
+This term is modeled as an input offset voltage shift due to changes in the negative power supply voltage (and similarly for the +PSRR).
+The high-grade test limit for -PSRR is 68dB.
+This translates into 0.40mV/V input offset voltage shift = $10^{(-68/20)}$ .
+This low sensitivity to the negative supply voltage would require a 1.5V change in the negative supply to match the $\pm 0.6$ mV input offset voltage error.
+The +PSRR is tested to a minimum value of 78dB.
+This translates into $10^{(-78/20)} = 0.125$ mV/V sensitivity for the input offset voltage to positive power-supply changes.

-As an example, compute the worst-case output DC error for the transimpedance circuit of Figure 1 at 25° C and then the shift over the 0°C to 70°C range given the following assumptions.
+As an example, compute the worst-case output DC error for the transimpedance circuit of Figure 3 at 25°C and then the shift over the 0°C to 70°C range given the following assumptions.